Watch our webinars

 International student support

-Imperial is the most international university in the UK, and the fifth most international in the world.
 Our International Student Support team offers a range of dedicated support for overseas students, including an international welcome event for new students and a year-round social programme.

 They can also provide information on a range of relevant issues, such as opening a bank account in the UK and accessing the National Health Service.